 Sounds great in summary, and it's often great in execution—the melodramatic emotions sometimes overflow entirely, like when Tweed leaves her uncomprehending pet in the middle of the woods (helped along by what is by far the film's most effective musical interlude).
 It is, of course, almost unrecognizable as an adaptation of its source material, effectively repositioning it from a matter-of-fact story about animals (who were never friends) to an allegory about humans.
 But even though one of the big reasons Bambi's so great is that, uniquely, it is about animals, The Fox and the Hound can be something infinitely more common, yet still acquit itself admirably.

 In many respects, it does!
 Like Bambi, it has no sympathy for hunters, and it's a good parable of the potential conflict between honor and duty.
 Equally obviously, it's a big ol' fable about racism—a moving one, full of anguish over a fallen world that can't let the damn fox hang out with the damn dog, although it's such a surprisingly downbeat fable that you find folks badly misreading it as an endorsement of separatism rather than a heartcry against it.
-(But then, it almost plays better as a fable about sexuality, and, for much of its runtime, it's an interpretation that the film—presumably unintentionally—doesn't exactly discourage, with a lot of affectionate physical contact between Tod and Copper that is probably just the animation principles of two of the film's largely-honorary "supervising animators," Ollie Johnston and Frank Thomas, kicked into overdrive, but which do tend to read as very gay.
+(But then, it almost plays better as a fable about sexuality, and, for much of its runtime, it's an interpretation that the film—presumably unintentionally—doesn't exactly discourage, with a lot of affectionate physical contact between Tod and Copper that is probably just the animation principles of two of the film's largely-honorary "supervising animators," Ollie Johnston and Frank Thomas, kicked into overdrive, but which does tend to read as startlingly intimate.
 If not for the unfortunate overenunciation of Tod's courtship of the vixen, er, Vixey (Sandy Duncan)—unfortunate because that scene is downright awful—the impression it could leave you with is nothing less than the story of one young gay or bisexual man thrown out of his rural hometown, who eventually fell into a heteronormative relationship by default, and his old flame, who in his misplaced self-loathing went full-on reactionary; and insofar as kid's cartoon race narratives are plentiful but kid's cartoon queer narratives are rare, without Vixey you'd probably hear a lot more about The Fox and the Hound these days than you usually do.
 Anyhow, it's at least fun to point out that the first thing Tod does when he gets to the big city/open woods is shack up with a male porcupine who offers him a bed.)

 So overall, a solid story—inestimably superior to the aimless crap Disney was doing in the 60s and early 70s.
 But, in the details, it can still be disappointing.
-For starters, there are the comic relief birds, granted a film-long subplot about their fruitless quest to catch a caterpillar, which one supposes somebody thought mirrored the themes of the film—ultimately, the caterpillar becomes a butterfly (after, like, a year, mind you)—which really only suggests they didn't know what the themes were.
+For starters, there are the comic relief birds, granted a film-long subplot about their fruitless quest to catch a caterpillar, which one supposes somebody thought mirrored the themes of the film—ultimately, the caterpillar becomes a butterfly (after, like, a year, mind you)—which really only suggests they didn't know what their themes were, or what butterflies are.
 Less charitably, they simply needed filler, and so turned to comedy, which works out so rarely for Disney I don't know why they do it; and it's basically a series of incongruously-goofy comic shorts that, on their own, might've been inoffensive, but can't help but be hateful and degrading here.
 The silver lining is that they are so disconnected; as with Bambi's animal friends, they don't really figure into the story.

 The songs, on the other hand, do figure into the story, and this is the one element that I think hurts it as an aesthetic object, because on this one metric, The Fox and the Hound is possibly the worst musical Disney ever did.
 Its best song, "Goodbye May Seem Forever," is still mediocre, though it at least performs its function well (its lyrics are pretty heartbreaking).
 In what I'm sure is no coincidence, it doesn't share a writer with the rest.
 Two of the others, Stan Fidel's "Best of Friends" and Jim Stafford's "Appreciate the Lady," you'd think did share the same writer, because both are barely songs at all (there's a "bad Randy Newman" quality to each, and, yeah, yikes).
 They're unbearably saccharine pieces of shit—"Best of Friends" at least gets paired to an otherwise adorable scene between Tod and Copper, which almost excuses the mushiness, but "Appreciate the Lady" comes part-and-parcel with Tod's introduction to Vixey, which is terrible on every other level, too, from the basic soft-headedness of its take on vulpine sexuality to its smallest beats, like when Tod asks a wild fox if he has permission to call her by her first name, as opposed, I guess, to her formal title.
 As for the other two songs, also Stafford's, "A Huntin' Man" must not be very memorable, in that I don't remember it, and "Lack of Education," Big Mama's attempt to beat some sense into Tod, while better than the rest musically, is still lyrically dumb ("elimination! lack of education!" are things that rhyme!), and it still sounds more like spoken word poetry than a song.
 I understand that Pearl Bailey was a Broadway star?
 Oh well.